vnadkarni/kafka-tutorial-producer-application/README.md

 Steps are from: **[How to build your first Apache KafkaProducer application using Confluent](https://developer.confluent.io/tutorials/creating-first-apache-kafka-producer-application/confluent.html)**

-The numbers in black circles (❶, ❷, etc) refer to the step number in that Kafka tutorial at Confluent Developer.
+The steps below are in a slightly different order from the Tutorial on the Confluent Developer website, so there are numbers in black circles (❶, ❷, etc) that refer to the step number in that Kafka tutorial at Confluent Developer.

 ---

 ## Provision the cluster
 ❶
 1. Sign in to Confluent Cloud.
 2. Create a cluster.
-Name it …

-> ⚠ **Warning:** GET THE LINK AND PROMO CODE FROM JOE SHORE!
+Give it a descriptive name.

 ## Download and set up the Confluent CLI
 ❹
-Install confluent CLI from here: [Install Confluent CLI](https://docs.confluent.io/confluent-cli/current/install.html#scripted-installation)
+Install confluent CLI from here: [Install Confluent CLI](https://docs.confluent.io/confluent-cli/current/install.html#scripted-installation).
-Install to `~/bin`.
-Then use the follosing
+Install to `./bin`.
+Don't forget to add it to the `PATH` variable.
+Then use the following commands to login, allow auth using api-key and secret, explore environments and clusters:

 `$ confluent login`